suryateja010/openshift-may-2024/Day1/README.md

   - Intel ( Virtualization Feature is called VT-X )
   - Apple Silicon (ARM Processor)
 - through virtualization we can run multiple operating systems side by side on the same laptop/desktop/workstation/server
-- many OS can be active on the same machine
+- many OS can be actively running on the same machine
-- Virtualization can be enabled/disabed on the BIOS level too
+- Virtualization can be enabled/disabed on the BIOS level if the system has a Processor that supports Virtualization
 - you can install Hypervisor
 - Examples
   - Oracle VirtualBox ( Type 2 -Windows, Mac OS-X, Linux, Free )